 Each of their beers tells a story.
 With names like Burning River IPA and Eliot Ness each with a backstory rich with local history.
 Even the incredible artwork on their packaging tells a story and if you look close you will see symbolism from the stories behind each.

-They also don’t let their leftover go to waste.
+They also don’t let their leftovers go to waste.
 All the scraps from customers go directly back to compost to grow the produce on your table.

-Besides their awesome low waste methods, Great Lakes Brewing Co. also help and contribute to many local clean water initiatives and even host the annual Burning River Festival which helps support and raise awareness to freshwater resources.
+Besides their awesome low waste methods, Great Lakes Brewing Co. also helps and contributes to many local clean water initiatives and even host the annual Burning River Festival which helps support and raise awareness to freshwater resources.

 Don’t miss out on trying a sampler flight in this incredible local business who gives back.
 This is undoubtedly one of the best things to do in Cleveland and best Cleveland activities to enjoy for beer lovers.

 Fun Fact: There are real bullet holes in the bar meant for Eliot Ness, a famous prohibition officer who took down Al Capone in Chicago and later came to Cleveland (who also has a beer named after him).
 Ask your bartender to point it out!
 This place is rich with Cleveland’s history inside and out!

 If there’s one thing we love taking photos of it is giant, colorful murals in the different cities we visit, so of course checking out the local mural scene was on our list of things to do in Cleveland.

 In the Hingetown area of Ohio City, you can’t help but notice the large, brightly colored art covering the walls.
 Artists were commissioned by a non-profit known as the LAND Studio and funded by the Cleveland Foundation to help transform the area with the different artists work.

 Read more about the project here.
 In the meantime, this is one of the best Cleveland attractions if you’re a lover of these colorful artistic walls.